-- Deferred outflows/inflows from pension activities are amortized over the weighted average remaining service life of all participants in the respective qualified pension plan, except for projected and actual earnings differences on investments which are amortized on a closed basis over a 5-year period. - District contributions after the measurement date are recognized in the subsequent year. - Property taxes are recognized in the period the amount becomes available.
+- Deferred outflows/inflows from pension and OPEB activities are amortized over the weighted average remaining service life of all participants in the respective qualified pension plan and OPEB, except for projected and actual earnings differences on investments which are amortized on a closed basis over a 5-year period. - District contributions to the pension and OPEB plans after the measurement date of each plan are recognized in the subsequent year. - Property taxes are recognized in the period the amount becomes available.